SteffanDonal/fit-for-live/readme.md

 # Fit for Live

-A really simple little ANT+ heart-rate monitoring server intended for use in tools like OBS.
+A really simple little ANT+ heart-rate monitoring server intended for use with OSC.

+A previous version of this exposes a web interface to be used in OBS, see this by switching branches to `websocket-interface`!

 ## Requirements